 Get to know Packer's unique and historic campus and neighborhood using our interactive map.

 The Upper School comes together for a wide range of activities, including talks by renowned guests, such as #MeToo founder Tarana Burke, renowned artist Tim Okamura, and National Geographic photographer Andrew Evans.
 At weekly meetings in our non-denominational Chapel, students and teachers share news, stories, and inspiration, such as an update from the student-run Feminist Alliance, a report of student awards in the National Latin exam, and appeals to join the Kids’ Walk for Kids with Cancer (founded in 2001 by Packer students).
 At Packer, student leadership takes many forms, from Student Council to student-led discussions, workshops, and other peer-to-peer initiatives that give voice to a diverse range of interests, commitments, and experiences.
 Our Student Leadership Council is an incubator whose goal is to empower and train students who want to help their peers succeed.
 Our annual schoolwide Packer in Action program is just one of many opportunities for Upper Schoolers to plan and lead conversations and action toward greater social justice in our community and our world.

 We view extracurricular activities as a valuable extension of our students’ learning.
 Dozens of student-led clubs organize service projects.
 Affinity groups provide important spaces for students to come together around shared identifiers.
 Students attend the National Association of Independent Schools’ Student Diversity Leadership Conference.
-Our faculty-led global travel programs offer service-learning experiences in Cambodia and South Africa.
+Our faculty-led global travel programs offer service-learning experiences in Ecuador and South Africa.
 Our programs in the arts are a major force on campus, with theater, music, and dance performances, the senior art show, the Dance Concert, and the Packer Film Festival.
 Our athletics program — which earned 23 championships in 2017-18 — instills character, discipline, teamwork, and leadership.